qwasi/android-sdk/README.md

 ```

 Also if you wish to use the default QwasiGCMListener, QwasiGeoFence, Beacon Service, and Closed
 app notifications these will needed to be declared in your application.
+The category in the
+intent-filter will assure that the SDK will only handle Notifications intended for your Application.

 ```xml
     <application...>